 Strawberry 'Tristan' (Fragaria x ananassa)Join the Club to Manage Your Garden

 'Tristan' is just as ornamental as it is productive!
 This variety was bred specifically for hanging basket and pot production, where the compact plant will spill neatly over the edges.
-Trying placing a container on a patio tabletop to create a beautiful centerpiece.
+Try placing a container on a patio tabletop to create a beautiful centerpiece.
 'Tristan' is an everbearing-type Strawberry, which means it will produce a steady supply of sweet berries from spring until frost.

 Delicious in pies, tarts, jams, and preserves.
 Serve as a scrumptious dessert or appetizing breakfast.
 The perfect addition to any fresh fruit tray.
+Wash fruits, vegetables and herbs thoroughly before eating.

 Use a fertilizer formulated for fruits and vegetables.